withplum/heroku-datadog-drain/README.md

 STATSD_URL=..             # Optional.
 Default: statsd://localhost:8125
 DEBUG=                    # Optional.
 If DEBUG is set, a lot of stuff will be logged :)
 ```

+## Datadog buildpack

+This drain users the Datadog buildpack to run a local statsd daemon.